Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Introduction

-Quantisation of the massless or massive or conformally invariant scalar fields and their comoving Unruh-DeWitt detector response functions in the de Sitter spacetime can be seen in~\cite{Chernikov:1968zm, Bunch:1978yq, Linde:1982uu, Starobinsky:1982ee, Allen:1985ux, Allen, Karakaya:2017evp, Ali:2020gij}.
-For a massless and minimally coupled scalar, there exists no de Sitter invariant vacuum state, as was pointed out long back via the computation of the Wightman functions in~\cite{Allen:1985ux, Allen}.
+Quantisation of the massless or massive or conformally invariant scalar fields and their comoving Unruh-DeWitt detector responses in the de Sitter spacetime can be seen in~\cite{Chernikov:1968zm, Bunch:1978yq, Linde:1982uu, Starobinsky:1982ee, Allen:1985ux, Allen, Karakaya:2017evp, Ali:2020gij}.
+For a massless and minimally coupled scalar, there exists no de Sitter invariant vacuum state, as was pointed out long ago via the computation of the Wightman functions in~\cite{Allen:1985ux, Allen}.
 The corresponding de Sitter breaking term is given via the logarithm of the scale factor.
-Should one wishes to do perturbation theory using these scalar two point functions, each internal line in a given Feynman diagram may yield one such logarithm, growing monotonically with time.
+Consequently, while doing perturbation theory using these scalar two point functions, each internal line in a given Feynman diagram may yield one such logarithm, growing monotonically with time.
 Such temporal growth would eventually make the amplitude non-perturbatively large, indicating a possible breakdown of the perturbation theory after sufficient number of $e$-foldings.
-Such effects at one and two loops for self interacting scalar field theories, scalar quantum electrodynamics and even in the context of perturbative quantum gravity were computed in~\cite{Onemli:2002hr, Brunier:2004sb, Kahya:2009sz, Boyanovsky:2012qs, Onemli:2015pma, Prokopec:2007ak, Liao:2018sci, Miao:2020zeh, Glavan:2019uni, Karakaya:2019vwg, Cabrer:2007xm, Boran:2017fsx, Akhmedov1, Akhmedov2} and references therein.
-Attempts to resum such non-perturbative infrared effects in order to extract finite quantities such as the dynamical mass generation at late times can be seen in e.g.,~\cite{ Miao:2021gic, Moreau:2018ena, Moreau:2018lmz, Gautier:2015pca, Serreau:2013eoa, Serreau:2013koa, Serreau:2013psa, Ferreira:2017ogo, Burgess:2009bs, Burgess:2015ajz, Youssef:2013by, Baumgart:2019clc, Kitamoto:2018dek, Kamenshchik:2020yyn, Kamenshchik:2021tjh, Bhattacharya:2022aqi, Bhattacharya:2022wjl, Prokopec:2003tm} (also references therein).
+Such secular effects at one and two loops for self interacting scalar field theories, scalar quantum electrodynamics and even in the context of perturbative quantum gravity were computed in~\cite{Onemli:2002hr, Brunier:2004sb, Kahya:2009sz, Boyanovsky:2012qs, Onemli:2015pma, Prokopec:2007ak, Liao:2018sci, Miao:2020zeh, Glavan:2019uni, Karakaya:2019vwg, Cabrer:2007xm, Boran:2017fsx, Akhmedov1, Akhmedov2} and references therein.
+Attempts to resum such non-perturbative infrared effects in order to extract finite quantities such as the dynamically generated mass at late times can be seen in e.g.,~\cite{ Miao:2021gic, Moreau:2018ena, Moreau:2018lmz, Gautier:2015pca, Serreau:2013eoa, Serreau:2013koa, Serreau:2013psa, Ferreira:2017ogo, Burgess:2009bs, Burgess:2015ajz, Youssef:2013by, Baumgart:2019clc, Kitamoto:2018dek, Kamenshchik:2020yyn, Kamenshchik:2021tjh, Bhattacharya:2022aqi, Bhattacharya:2022wjl, Prokopec:2003tm} (also references therein).
 Note that such resummation should not be regarded as physically similar to that of the standard renormalisation group, as the secular effect is essentially a long wavelength infrared phenomenon and the renormalisation counterterms play no role while summing them, e.g.~\cite{Miao:2021gic}.